-Should you ever need to activate a different license key even though you have a current one (for example, you purchase ASN1C before your evaluation key expires), you should deactivate the existing license first.
-This deactivation can be done from the GUI by choosing Tools...Options and then clicking on the License tab.
-You will see a window similar to this one:
+If a new license key must be activated and the current one is still valid (for example, if ASN1C is purchased before the evaluation key expires), the existing license must be deactivated first.
+This deactivation can be done from the GUI by navigating to Tools > Options and then selecting the License tab.
+The ASN.1 Editor Settings window is displayed.

-ASN.1 Editor Settings ? \times
+ASN.1 Editor Settings ×

-License General
+License General Fonts/Colors 1

-License Type
+License Type Key

-License Key:

-3TJtdLOjh7U +aQg8cL6mY8buEQxrBxyAydBbNh9mia/ d5ERStenx3GAxsNC13IMUPWNy8BGOP1mPhgx5kaUjdg==

-Activate Deactivate
+Activate Deactivate Image: Check-in license on exit

-License expiration date: Tue Jan 30 14:37:39 2018

 If you are using a proxy server, enter it below (myproxyhost:8765): HTTP_PROXY:

-Restore Defaults OK Can icel
+Restore Defaults OK Cancel